metafates/schema/README.md

 		request = wrapped.Inner
 	}

+	// moreover, it possible to separate validation from unmarshalling {
+		// unmarshal it any way you want, not only json if err := json.Unmarshal(data, &request); err != nil {
+			log.Fatalln(err)
+		}

+		// and validate it manually, that's it if err := validate.Recursively(request); err != nil {
+			log.Fatalln(err)
+		}

+		// in fact, this is what [wrap.Wrapped] does.
+		// this seems to be more flexible approach, the API change to emphasize it }

 	// now that we have successfully unmarshalled our json, we can use request fields.
 	// to access values of our schema-guarded fields we can use .Value() method
 	//